Phosphorene pnp junctions as perfect electron waveguides: Current flow in phosphorene waveguides

 In \fig{5}, we demonstrate that the phosphorene waveguide also works perfectly for other electron energies and all potentials that establish a pnp junction, $2\Delta+E < V <\infty$.
 Moreover, total reflection also emerges for potentials $ E<V<2\Delta+E$ due to the intrinsic band gap of phosphorene.
-As expected, the electrons cannot be confined by a p'pp' junction.
+As expected, the electrons cannot be confined by a n$'$nn$'$ junction.

 In order to demonstrate the robustness of the proposed device, we show in \fig{6} the current flow obtained by using the wide-band model for the contact that injects the electrons at the left edge.
 It can be observed clearly that an otherwise dispersing electron beam is confined and guided efficiently by the electrostatic potential of the pnp junction.
 The way how the electrons are injected does not alter the functionality of the waveguide.
 When the electron energy and the width of the junction is reduced significantly, the quantization of the transverse momentum $k_y$ becomes relevant.
 In this regime, only some few subbands are occupied, $n= w\sqrt{2m_y(E-\Delta)}/(\pi\hbar) \sim 1$, and the guided modes \eqref{wfgm} of the waveguide can be observed clearly in the current flow patterns, see \fig{7}.